agroce/naucs499sp20/README.md

 * We looked at simulated resets in https://github.com/agroce/testfs

 * Injecting faults via fuzzing is a really good way to poke holes in even good embedded code

+CLASS 18:

+* We added corruption to resets, and found a LOT more bugs, quicker

+* But "cranking up" to a harder fault model may not be a good idea, if less nasty faults are finding lots of bugs; fix the more likely ones first, avoid arguing about what the system should handle

+CLASS 19:

+* Use docker commit to save your docker containers

+* Go read https://www.amazon.com/Masterminds-Programming-Conversations-Creators-Languages/dp/0596515170 -- great book!
+Look for the quote that all software ends up either failed or a legacy horror